Ape Escape 2: Development

 The game was directed and produced by Naoto Ohta, formerly of Capcom.
 The music of the game was composed by Koji Hayama, managed by Don Makkou and Bungo Fujiwara of Two Five and data programmed by Masaaki Kaneko of Procyon Studio.
 The game's sound effects were created by Takashi Kanai and Junko Sano.
 The voice acting of the American version was recorded by Dan Rich and Jeremy Blaustein.
-The American voice cast features Rachael Lillis, Jay Snyder, Gary Littman, Carter Cathcart, Greg Abbey, Tara Sands and Kathleen McInerney.
+The American voice cast features Rachael Lillis as Natalie, Jay Snyder as the Professor and Spike, Gary Littman as White Monkey, Carter Cathcart as Yellow Monkey, Greg Abbey as Specter, Blue Monkey, and Red Monkey, Tara Sands as Pipotchi, and Kathleen McInerney as Jimmy.
 The voice acting of the European version was recorded at Side UK on Great Titchfield Street in London, with Andy Emery serving as the voice director.
-The European voice cast consists of Jonathan Keeble as the Professor and Red Monkey, Mark Silk as Specter and White Monkey, David Holt as Hikaru, Yellow Monkey and Pipotchi, Rachel Preece as Natsumi and Pink Monkey (the latter of the two was reused for the American version) and Richard Pearce as Blue Monkey and Kakeru.
+The European voice cast consists of Jonathan Keeble as the Professor and Red Monkey, Marc Silk as Specter and White Monkey, David Holt as Hikaru, Yellow Monkey and Pipotchi, Rachel Preece as Natsumi and Pink Monkey (the latter of the two was reused for the American version) and Richard Pearce as Blue Monkey and Kakeru.
 The PAL version of Ape Escape 2 was re-released as a PSN title in 2016, featuring trophies and upscaled graphics.
 There's also remote play and second screen options available.

 Reception

-On release, Famitsu magazine scored the game a 32 out of 40.
+The game received "favorable" reviews according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of 32 out of 40.
+GamePro said of the game, "What makes Ape Escape 2 rule is that it simply feels like no other game, thanks to an intuitive analog control scheme in which pressing or rotating the right stick both aims and activates your various gadgets."

 Kotaku praised the game citing the PlayStation 4 port which was released on PSN in August 2016.
-IGN gave the game a 9/10: "More than anything, the inescapable level of addiction in COLLECTING monkeys is the overriding reason to not just rent, but to buy and cherish this game".
-GameSpot gave it an 8.4/10: "The game's relative ease is offset by the sheer number of weird unlockable items, and the end result is a platform game that is, above all, great fun".
+IGN said: "More than anything, the inescapable level of addiction in COLLECTING monkeys is the overriding reason to not just rent, but to buy and cherish this game."
+GameSpot said: "The game's relative ease is offset by the sheer number of weird unlockable items, and the end result is a platform game that is, above all, great fun."